Harney Lake Rockhounding

 • Turn right (south) to Highway 205 and follow it for about 24 miles to South Harney Road (milepost 24.9)

-• Turn right to South Harney Road and follow 1.6 miles to Site 1 at gravel mounds on the right.
+• Turn right to South Harney Road and follow 1.6 miles to Site 1 at gravel piles on the right.

 For Site 2, continue 0.6 miles.
 Bear left to a pullout with gravel piles.
 The trail up leads to oolitic agate deposits.